Using Replit Agent? Learn how to add a configured Postgres database to your apps with a single prompt

 • Vulnerability Management with Orca and Oligo

-Our vulnerability management program, integrated with Orca and Oligo, continuously scans all AWS environments for security issues, including misconfigurations, unpatched software, and exposed credentials.
+Our vulnerability management program, integrated with Orca and Oligo, continuously scans all AWS and Azure environments for security issues, including misconfigurations, unpatched software, and exposed credentials.
 We leverage tagging to classify certain data types, enabling focused monitoring and scanning based on the sensitivity of the data.
 Automated alerts allow us to address vulnerabilities before they pose a risk to PII or other sensitive information.
 The vulnerabilities are remediated according to the defined SLAs to reduce the risk.

 • Annual Audits and Continuous Penetration Testing